ylacombe/finetune-hf-vits/README.md

 ```
 </details>

-3. (Optional) With MMS checkpoints, some languages require to install **uroman**.
+5. (Optional) With MMS checkpoints, some languages require to install **uroman**.

 <details>
   <summary>Open for details </summary>

-If required, you should apply the uroman package to your text inputs prior to passing them to the VitsTokenizer, since currently the tokenizer does not support performing the pre-processing itself.
+Some languages require to use `uroman` before feeding the text to `VitsTokenizer`, since currently the tokenizer does not support performing the pre-processing itself.

-To do this, first clone the uroman repository to your local machine and set the bash variable UROMAN to the local path:
+To do this, you need to clone the uroman repository to your local machine and set the bash variable UROMAN to the local path:

 ```sh
 git clone https://github.com/isi-nlp/uroman.git
 cd uroman
 export UROMAN=$(pwd)
 ```

+The rest is taking care of by the training script.
+Don't forget to adapt the inference snippet as indicated [here](#use-the-finetuned-models).

 </details>